zacharied/anki-content-injector/README.md

 ## Instructions

+First, install the add-on from Anki's menu with the above ID.

 Place a file `_global.css` in your profile's `collection.media` directory.
 This file should contain all the CSS rules you want to apply globally.